gopro2027/ArduinoAirSuspensionController/README.md

 <br>

 ### Important Info To Potential Creators:
-We are in the process of making the new ESP32 version, aka V2!
-Please join the discord for more information before you start your build.<br>
+V2 (ESP32 version) is almost ready.
+Some testing has been done, and my car has successfully driven some miles on it.
+Tweaks and software changes to come.
+It is more-or-less ready to build, please join the discord for more information.<br>

 ### Overview:
 This is intended as a DIY replacement for products such as Airlift 3P(3H*) ($1500) or Airtek Stage 2+ ($1000) with a build cost of less than $500.
 Combined with the customizability of open sourced code, I hope this is a tempting option for some DIY-ers out there.<br>